Complaining about councillors and devolved public bodies

 This advice applies to Scotland.
 See advice for See advice for England, See advice for Northern Ireland, See advice for Wales

-If you want to complain about the conduct of a councillor or a member of a devolved public body, you can complain to the Ethical Standards Commissioner.
+If you want to complain about the conduct of a councillor or a board member of a devolved public body, you can complain to the Ethical Standards Commissioner.

 You can complain if you think there's been: